The Linux kernel does not maintain counters for the number of network accesses issued per process or per thread.

 shows a high utilization on one of your network interfaces.

 The optional kernel module netatop can be loaded to gather statistics about the TCP and UDP packets that have been transmitted/received per process and per thread.
-As soon as atop discovers that this module is active, it shows columns in the generic screen for the number of transmitted and received packets per process.
+As soon as atop discovers that this module is active, it shows the columns SNET and RNET in the generic screen for the number of transmitted and received packets per process.
 When the 'n' key is pressed, it shows detailed counters about the number packets transmitted/received via TCP and UDP, the average sizes of these packets, and the total bandwidth consumed for input and output per process/thread.

 The daemon netatopd is packaged with the netatop kernel module.